mochan-tk/vf_techbookfest8-en/review-starter/chapxx-sitopp.md

 The command pattern of the infrared remote control is not unified among manufacturers, and the format is different.
 This book explains how to use Daikin's air conditioner. @ <fn> {sitopp_maker}

-// footnote [sitopp_maker] [About maker other than Daikin, there was a page that kindly explained variously when googled, so I introduced it in the section "In case of maker other than Daikin".
+//footnote[sitopp_maker][About maker other than Daikin, there was a page that kindly explained variously when googled, so I introduced it in the section "In case of maker other than Daikin".
 Please refer to it. ]

 * Enter "Tools"-> "Include Libraries"-> "Manage Libraries"-> "IRsend" of Arduino IDE.